HatmanStack/SAP-C02-aws-solutions-professional/services.md

 - Stateful - outbound traffic automatically allowed
 - Assigned at the instance level, not subnet
 - Must explicitly allow access to DNS, DHCP, instance metadata
+- Create audit rules to allow or disallow within your Organization and to check for unused or redudndant security groups

 **Access Control Lists (ACLs)** - Resource-based permissions policy that controls cross-account access to AWS resources.